In this post

-Design and manufacturing quality is not what stands out most in this model, although it is not necessary to forget that it is a model in which you want to achieve a low product cost, yet it offers many software features.
-It does not give the appearance of a “premium” product, but it does not intend to.
-And Garmin also does not price it as such.
+Design and manufacturing quality is not what stands out most in this model, although it should not be forgotten that this is a model that aims to achieve a low product cost, and yet offers many software features.
+It does not give the appearance of a "premium" product, but it does not pretend to.
+And Garmin doesn't charge as such either.

 The Garmin Venu Sq display is LCD.
 The colors it offers are not as vivid as the AMOLED screen on the Venu, but it is much more vivid than any of the Vivoactive ones.
 The lens is Gorilla Glass 3 with scratch protection.